2016 American Athletic Conference football season

-The 2016 American Athletic Conference football season was the 25th NCAA Division I FBS football season of the American Athletic Conference (The American).
-The season was the third since the breakup of the former Big East Conference, and the third season with the College Football Playoff in place.
+The 2016 American Athletic Conference football season was the 26th NCAA Division I FBS football season of the American Athletic Conference (The American).
+The season was the fourth since the breakup of the former Big East Conference, and the third season with the College Football Playoff in place.
 The American was considered a member of the "Group of Five" (G5) with Conference USA, the Mid-American Conference, Mountain West Conference, and the Sun Belt Conference.
 Whereas under the previous system the champion of the conference was guaranteed an automatic berth to a BCS bowl game, the highest-ranked champion member of the G5 received a bid to one of the six major bowls.